Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 directionFromOrigin.Normalize();
 ```

-In this specific case, we do not need to substract the zero vector to our position vector, but it allow me to insist on the fact that a direction between two points in the normalized difference between end point's and starting point's positions ;)
+In this specific case, we do not need to substract the zero vector to our position vector, but it allows me to insist on the fact that a direction between two points in the normalized difference between end point's and starting point's positions ;)

 ![Vector normalized](images/ch1_vector-normalize.png)